lizs17/GIP_Cardiac_MRI/README.md

 * GIP_xxx____ADMM.py: the code of the ADMM algorithm for alternately optimizing the generator G_{\theta} and the dynamic images, using xxx trajectory sampling
 * GIP_xxx____main.py: a one-click script for running the code to reproduce the results, using xxx trajectory sampling

-# Updated Information
+# Updated Information for Pretraining

-* Pretraining is critical for producing good reconstruction performance,
+* Pretraining is critical for producing good reconstruction performance.
+However, this part has been omitted in the article due to page limit.
+A brief explanation about the pretraining process is given here.
+* The pretraining also only utilizes the undersampled k-space data.
+* The GIP generator has two parts: the independent CNNs (G1, ..., GN) and the GCN network.
+In this implementation, (G1, ..., GN) are abbreviated as "G", and the GCN is abbreviated as "C".

+We adopted a 3-stage pretraining strategy for the GIP generator.

 # A Simple Reconstruction Example for Poisson Sampling
 Just run the following command to train a GIP model and perform reconstruction from the very beginning (from randomly-initialized model weight).